sdsalyer/gplus-archiver/README.md

 If the community has previously been archived, the resultant export is made available for download on the index page.

-### Limitations

-The Google API does enforce query limits, which reset at midnight PST, so it is possible to cap out on API calls.

 ### How it works